tleyden/elastic-thought/README.md

 Although not shown, all components would be running inside of [Docker](https://www.docker.com/) containers.

-[CoreOS Fleet](https://coreos.com/docs/launching-containers/launching/launching-containers-fleet/) would be leveraged to auto-restart any failed components, including Caffe workers.
+It would be possible to start more nodes which only had Caffe GPU workers running.

 ## Roadmap